Suszec: Tourism and recreation

 The area of the Suszec commune is surrounded on all sides by forests - the remains of the so-called Pszczyna Forest - protecting the commune from pollution from the nearby urban agglomerations.
 Part of the forests in the area of Suszec and Rudziczka belongs to the landscape park (and park buffer zone) "Rudy Landscape Park".
 Moreover, in the northern part of the commune there is a "Babczyna Dolina nature reserve".
-It is worth noting that in the commune there are about 120 plant species listed in the "Red Book" of rare and vanishing species in Poland.
+In the commune there are about 120 plant species listed in the "Red Book" of rare and vanishing species in Poland.

 To the southwest of the village there is a recreation and holiday center "Gwaruś", which belongs to the commune.
 It was established on the basis of one of the oldest ponds in here with the area of 9.3 ha.
 In 1983, in the area of the pond, works were commenced with the aim of building a recreation center of the Krupiński Coal Mine in Suszec; to this end, the existing reservoir was divided into two smaller ones (the eastern one - recreation and the western one - breeding).
 The works were completed in 1986 and the pond "Godziek" was renamed to "Gwaruś" (the first name "Godziek" came from the name of the first owner from the 15th century - Godźek).
 Since 1999 the whole center has been managed by the Communal Cultural Centre and the Municipal Office in Suszec (GOK).
 Since 2017.
 "Gwaruś" with the adjacent land was leased by a private company.